Solar-network/docs/docs/tutorials/node/setup.md

 ---
-title: "How to Setup Your Swipechain Node"
+title: "How to Setup Your Solar Node"
 ---

-# How to Setup Your Swipechain Node
+# How to Setup Your Solar Node

 [[toc]]

 ## Introduction

-Here we will help you set up an Swipechain relay node, which relays transactions and secures the Swipechain network.
+Here we will help you set up an Solar relay node, which relays transactions and secures the Solar network.

 ## Bare-Metal